csfulop/tanulmanyi-versenyek/templates/kaggle/README.en.md

 An analysis Jupyter notebook with interactive exploration examples is available alongside this dataset.
 The notebook includes school and city rankings, as well as school search functionality.

+## Known Data Quality Limitations

+### School and City Name Inconsistencies

+This dataset contains school and city names **exactly as they appear on the official competition website**.
+This results in the following inconsistencies:

+**1. City Name Variations:**
+- The same school may appear with different city name variations across years
+- Examples: "Budapest" vs "Budapest VII.", "Debrecen" vs "Debrecen-Józsa", "MISKOLC" vs "Miskolc"
+- **Affected schools**: 15

+**2. School Name Changes:**
+- Schools' official names may change over time (reorganization, renaming)
+- Minor variations in spelling or abbreviations
+- Example: "Baár-Madas Református Gimnázium és Általános Iskola" vs "Baár-Madas Református Gimnázium, Általános Iskola és Kollégium"
+- **Affected school groups**: 70+

+**Impact on Rankings:**
+- The same school may appear multiple times in rankings with different name variations
+- Rankings thus provide a **lower bound estimate** of schools' performance
+- Actual rankings may be higher if all name variations were consolidated

+**Why We Didn't Fix This:**
+- Data faithfully reflects the source (authenticity)
+- Determining the "correct" name would be subjective
+- Future versions may include normalization

+**Recommendations for Users:**
+- Use partial name search to find schools
+- Be aware that rankings are conservative estimates
+- Check all name variations of a school for complete results

 ## License

 This dataset is licensed under **Creative Commons Attribution 4.0 International (CC BY 4.0)**.